 Value Over Viral, Quality Over Quantity

-When you think social media it's easy to think of viral content.
+When you think about social media it's easy to think of viral content.
 There are hundreds of compilations out there of the social media accounts of big companies getting a sarcastic comment or cute video just right and receiving millions of views for it.
 That's not a realistic goal.
-Even with a lot of research going into the subject lately you still can't guarantee viral content and there are plenty of examples of failures that could hurt your brand.
+Even with a lot of research going into the subject lately, you still can't guarantee viral content and there are plenty of examples of failures that could hurt your brand.

 Social media is for providing your fans and people who aren't yet your fans with quality content on a regular basis.
 If all you ever do is plug your product or share funny videos of animals you're not adding any value to your brand and you're not setting yourself up as a trusted source of information.
-25,000 followers are meaningless if none of them engage with your content.
+25,000 followers are meaningless if none of them engages with your content.
 Engagement is the key in modern social media marketing, every 'like' 'share' and 'retweet' expands your reach exponentially.
-The average Facebook used has over 200 friends who might now see your content if you can engage your fan enough to comment on or share your post.
+The average Facebook user has over 200 friends who might now see your content if you can engage your fan enough to comment on or share your post.

 Social media isn't just a B2C tool.
 LinkedIn is the biggest B2B network in the world and alongside it Twitter has a myriad of uses in the B2B context.
 Networking with the right professionals in your industry or target industries can be invaluable.
-From simply being a recognized name when you send your first email or make your first call to actually getting target leads engage you first because you're already seen as a source of value in your area of expertise.
+From simply being a recognized name when you send your first email or make your first call to actually getting target leads to engage you first because you're already seen as a source of value in your area of expertise.
 It's key to remember that even in this day and age, even more so in the digital age, people still like to deal with people.